Q5. How is the quantitative map of R-loop regions defined?

 Data Preperation

-First, to eliminate the influence of inter-sample score differences, we applied a modified Robust Z-score to normalize the signal values of each sample to a comparable level.
-The Robust Z-score was calculated as (R-loop peak score − lower fence) / MAD, and values greater than 10 were capped, completing per-sample normalization.
+To facilitate cross-sample comparison, we applied a modified Robust Z-score to normalize the signal values of each sample.
+The modified Robust Z-score was calculated as (R-loop peak signal − lower fence) / MAD, and values greater than 10 were capped at 10.

 Calculation of technology score